plexicode/PlexiOS/README.md

   - implement ThemeScript runtime
 - consolidator should combine images into an atlas.
 This universal atlas should be applied to all PLEXI_IMAGE_B64 text preprocessing directives.
+- string table is not being exported by build.py